Jtreu/sleeplog-app/README.md

 * Make the times entries responsive & scrollable
 * Change the font when the user enters something into the table
 * Create a homepage with information about the application
+* Make the select boxes disappear and be replaced with static information when a user is viewing a table that is not theirs.
 * Change your profile picture using the imageSourceManipulator.js util

 ## Technologies